Applying for projects

 On Rackham, we have divided projects into two types: Compute Projects and Storage Projects.
 On our secure cluster, Bianca, projects include both compute and storage resources.

-Compute Projects: SNIC SMALL, SNIC MEDIUM, SNIC LARGE.
-These are called "SNAC" projects while in the proposal phase.
+Compute Projects: SNIC Small Compute, SNIC Medium Compute, SNIC Large Compute.
 They also come with 128 GB of storage, which is enough for many.

-Sensitive Data Projects: These use the Bianca compute cluster in SNIC SENS.
+Sensitive Data Projects: These use the Bianca cluster in SNIC SENS.

 Course Projects: Small projects for education purposes.

-Below are links to step-by-step instructions for getting a project for data-intensive life science research.
+Below are links to step-by-step instructions for getting a project.

 Read this page first if you work with human data.
 It is very important that sensitive personal data is handled lawfully.

-As described above, you'll need a compute project and probably a storage project.
+As described above, for non-sensitive projects, you'll need a compute project and probably a storage project.
 It is best to submit both proposals at once.

-After having submitted BOTH proposals, a decision will be made by the end of the month.
+After having submitted a proposals, a decision will be made by the end of the month.
 Feel free to contact firstname.lastname@example.org with questions.